ABOUT THE AUTHOR

 – “Cloggs” – Written and illustrated by John L. D. Barnett – soon to be published by Crimson Cloak

-– “The Incredible Bucky Berrot” – A wonderful educational children’s book written by our other amazing Author E. G. Lander – Illustrations by John L. D. Barnett.
+– “The Incredible Bucky Berrot” – A wonderful educational children’s book written by Author E. G. Lander – Illustrations by John L. D. Barnett.

 About the illustrated Children’s Project – “THE CLOGGS”

 Series: The Cloggs